The website www.skymaps.com provides a

 twilight" Current

-Lunar data A page full on information on the moon including phase dates for
+data A page full on information on the moon including phase dates

 the current cycle

-Schmidt Telescopes at Siding Spring, Australia, and a laboratory on
+Telescopes at Siding Spring, Australia, and a laboratory on the same

-Telescope National Facility (ATNF), and operated by the CSIRO; the
+Australia Telescope National Facility (ATNF), and operated by the

-Officer-in-Charge is Dr Graham Nelson.
-The Narrabri site contains the
+CSIRO; the Officer-in-Charge is Dr Graham Nelson.
+The Narrabri site

-Australia Telescope Compact Array, which consists of five antennas
+contains the Australia Telescope Compact Array, which consists of five

-located along a 3-km railtrack, and a 6th antenna 3 km further to the
+antennas located along a 3-km railtrack, and a 6th antenna 3 km further

 CSIRO's Australia Telescope National Facility (ATNF) is an